SitePen/remap-istanbul/README.md

 ## Usage

-There are two main modules, there is the `lib/remap` module and the `lib/writeReport` module.
-The first one returns a function that provides the ability to remap the "native" `coverage.json` produced by Istanbul.
-It will read the file, analyse the files looking for source maps and then go through a process of remapping the source maps back to the original file locations.

-The `lib/writeReport` is a wrapper module for generating Istanbul reports, being passed an instance of a coverage collector.
+There are three main modules that constitute the **remap-istanbul** package:

+ - **lib/loadCoverage** - does the basic loading of a Istanbul JSON coverage files.
+It can "merge" several coverage files, for example if you are collecting remote coverage from other environments and combining it together.
+ - **lib/remap** - does the remapping of the coverage information.
+It iterates through all the files in the coverage information and looks for JavaScript Source Maps which it will then use to remap the coverage information to the original source.
+ - **lib/writeReport** - a wrapper for the Istanbul report writers to output the any final coverage reports.

 ### Basic JavaScript

-The main CommonJS module provided combines the two main modules into a single API which basic usage can look like this:
+The main CommonJS module provided combines the modules above into a single API which basic usage can look like this:

 ```js
 var remapIstanbul = require('remap-istanbul');